1 / 5

 Foliage Description

-Intensely silver-blue to powder-blue needles in dense clusters; more blue than any other commonly grown cedarGrowing Conditions
+intensely silver-blue to powder-blue needles 0.75-1.5 inches (2-4 cm) in dense spur-shoot clusters of 20-45; more intensely blue than other commonly grown Cedrus cultivarsGrowing Conditions

 Sun Requirements